 Click on the risk spectrum below to view the funds in that category

+All investments are subject to market risk, including possible loss of principal.
 Stocks can decline for many reasons, including adverse political or economic developments here or abroad, changes in investor psychology, or heavy institutional selling.
 Because the fund is designed to track the S&P 500 Index, it does not have the flexibility to shift assets toward stocks or sectors that are rising or away from stocks or sectors that are declining.
 As a result, actively managed funds may outperform this fund.

 **This chart displays relative risk of each U.S. mutual fund listed using standard deviation of returns.
 Those values are provided in the bars at the top of the chart.